yuxuanwu17/Semantic_Supervision/README.md

     "meta":
         {
-            "dataset": dataset, one of "cifar", "awa" and "ng" "task": input encoding model, "cifar" and "awa" will use ResNetSemSup, "ng" will use Bert model (todo) "scene": one of "base", "heldout", and "superclass" "ckpt_dir": checkpoint directory
+            "dataset": dataset, one of "cifar", "awa" and "ng" "task": input encoding model, "cifar" and "awa" will use ResNetSemSup, "ng" will use BertSemSup "scene": one of "base", "heldout", and "superclass" "ckpt_dir": checkpoint directory
             "name": case name for checkpoint save